-For most businesses, sharing digital documents is becoming vital.
+For most businesses, sharing important, sensitive and confidential digital documents is becoming a vital part of everyday business.
 With remote working on the rise and B2B buying becoming increasingly internet-focused, the ability to quickly and easily exchange files is vital for collaboration, productivity and efficiency.

 However, most organisations are not populated by extremely tech savvy workers.
 The average employee is not trained in cybersecurity, and while online file sharing has become incredibly accessible, it presents far greater risks than most of us realise.